 As Disney pass holders, we have watched this place being built from the ground up every time we took Harbor to the park.
-When we were notified of their upcoming opening (and offered a discount!) we booked two nights to try it out.
-We knew better than to book opening weekend since it’s never a good idea to be the first to try a new hotel and based on the reviews from that weekend, we are so glad we waited!
+When we were notified of their upcoming opening, we booked two nights to try it out.
 You have use of their facilities from 1pm the day you check in, until 9pm the day you check out.
 We chose 2 nights at the hotel because we didn’t want to be without a room and dependent on public showers/toilets for so many hours, and wanted to have a quiet place to go to should Milana need a break.
 It was definitely the right choice!
 Keep in mind, you cannot use the water park without being a hotel guest but can use the rest of their facility without staying the night.
 If you have friends staying the night, they are allowed to buy additional wristbands (the same # as people in their room) for $50 each, so that’s the only way to use the water park without paying to spend the night.
 We got the family suite, which had 2 queen beds and a sleeper sofa as well.
 Milana had her own bed which worked out perfectly.

 The 3rd time we went, we were upgraded to the Wolf Den room.
 It’s similar to the family suite and also sleeps 6, but there is a little area with a bunk beds and tv for the kids.
 Milana liked having her own little area to play in!

 The water park hands out wristbands based on height.
-Kids under 42 inches receive the red band, meaning they can’t use a good portion of the park.
+Kids under 42 inches receive the red band, meaning they can’t use any of the big slides.
 No tube slides at all for that height, and that was by far the highlight of our trip.
-Thankfully Milana received the yellow band (42-48 inches) so we got to do the tube rides along with the smaller slides, so it was worth it.
-We didn’t know about this until we arrived, and would have been really disappointed if we paid so much money for essentially a splash pad.
-If you only have one small child or if all your kids are under 42 inches, I would wait a little bit before going, since they won’t be able to use more than half of the attractions.
+Thankfully Milana received the yellow band (42-48 inches) so we got to do the tube rides along with the smaller slides, which she loved as well.
 Milana loved the water park, especially the big tube rides and her favorite was the Mountain Edge Raceway where you lay on your stomach and go head first on a mat down a 4 story drop!
 She did that one multiple times, definitely a favorite!

 The only disappointment at the water park is the lazy river.
 The actual lazy river is so tiny, that if 20 people are in it, there wouldn’t be room for more!
 Our 3rd visit was during spring break, and there was no chance of getting a tube because it was so packed.